cocopaw/qBittorrentDriveLetterChanger/README.md

    - **Executable version**:
      - Double-click `qBittorrentDriveLetterChanger.exe` or run it from the command prompt.
 3. Follow the prompts:
-   - Confirm qBittorrent is closed and backed up.
+   - Confirm qBittorrent has been backed up.
    - Verify WebUI settings.
    - Enter WebUI URL, username, and password (defaults: `http://127.0.0.1:8080`, `admin`).
    - Specify the old and new drive letters (e.g., `D:` to `E:`).